 Caves of the Slovakian Karst

-These are a series of grottos located between Slovakia and Hungary.
+These are a series of grottos located between Slovakia and Hungary and some of the best tourism in Slovakia.
 They show a rare combination of climactic effects between tropical weather and glaciers.
 A truly spectacular view, that, furthermore, has been an experiment that comes from the natural formation of the landscape over hundreds of years.
 Among them, the Baradla cave stands out for being the cave that has the most stalactites in Europe.
 The Badla-Domica cave complex stretches 21km and is a World Heritage Site.

 Don’t forget a single detail about these details; do you dare to get to know this country with us?